VCGI/documentation/parceldata/parcel_data_stacked_polygons.md

 ### Step 1: Setting Up the Workspace

 The first part of the script establishes the workspace.
-The USE command directs to the **PARCELGDB** database where the stored procedure, JoinGL2Parcels, will be saved as well as where the data exists needed to run to the stored procedure.
+The USE command directs to the **PARCELGDB** database where the stored procedure, JoinGL2Parcels, will be saved and where the data needed to run the stored procedure is stored.

 ```sql
 -- Set the working directory to the PARCELGDB database which contains the GIS data needed to run the procedure.